GoogleCloudPlatform/terraform-google-secured-data-warehouse/modules/data_governance/README.md

 - Cloud Resource Manager API: `cloudresourcemanager.googleapis.com`
 - Cloud Secret Manager API: `secretmanager.googleapis.com`

-The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.
+The [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) can be used to provision a project with the necessary APIs enabled.